Metro Film Festival puts your FAN FILM on the BIG SCREEN

 Fast aka Live and “Simulated Live” Television

 We’re adding more “FAST” channel partners!
 You’ll find the selection of “Sub-Channels” is expanding this year.
-Tune into any of our Roku and FireTV channels, and you’ll find everything from Mavericks Baseball to Sci-Fi favorites like “Logan’s Run” and “Dreamscape.”
+Tune into any of our Roku and FireTV channels, and you’ll find HOLLYWOOD films and TV programs, everything from the newest X FILES to Star Trek Deep Space Nine, to classic fun stuff like KnightRider, Lost in Space, and Charlie’s Angels.

 Studios, and Streaming Platforms, we’re very open minded and we’d love to talk about partnerships.